|

 actually be helping your child in high school to give them more time, instead

 has a full range of Learning Chinese materials.
-And lots of free advice
+We have best-selling

-And by knowing a second culture, they can also relate better to other
+And by knowing a second culture, you can also relate better to other

 people.

-- By planting these seeds today, our children are more
+- By planting these seeds today, you are more

 - With your support, now is the best time for your